Basic function principles

 Properties

 The KL320x analog input terminals enable resistance sensors to be connected directly.
-A micro-controller within the terminal is used for converting and linearizing the resistance to a temperature value.
-The temperatures are displayed as follows:
+The conversion and linearization of the resistance value into a temperature is done locally in the terminal.
+The measured values are output in the following scaling:

-In addition to this, a broken wire or short circuit is reported to the Bus Coupler or to the controller, and indicated by the ERROR LED.
+In addition to this, a wire break or short circuit is reported to the bus coupler or to the controller, and indicated by the ERROR LED.

 Process data output format